-The capital of the country of India, Delhi is a busy city that is proud of its fast-paced lifestyle, rich history, cultural diversity, and its technological advancements.
+The capital of India, Delhi, is a busy city that is proud of its fast-paced lifestyle, rich history, cultural diversity, and its technological advancements.
 An authentic Delhi experience offers a volume that might be hard to absorb for a first-time visitor.
-This post offers ten travel tips for Delhi that might make your journey, happy one.
+This post offers ten travel tips for Delhi that might make your journey a happy one.

 Beggars are a common sight on the streets of India.
 While it’s noble to offer money, it’s best that you don’t entertain them.
 Even though you may stick to an emotional premise and offer, it is important to stay practical and keep your money to yourself.
 You’ll also be attracting the other beggars close by as you offer one.

 2. Explore and Escape

 With so much to explore in the city, you should maintain a balance between exploration and escape.
 A key component of a happy journey to Delhi is taking adequate rest.
 Before going about a city to experience it, you can rest by reading books, listening to music, or watch a Bollywood movie.